 Terminal Project—All Students Complete

 Your terminal project is where you get to put all you’ve learned during the year into action.
 You’ll need to register for at least 6 credits of J609 and get your faculty advisor’s approval.
-There are many ways to approach this capstone project.
-You could get an internship with a brand responsibility component.
-You could create a strategic brand responsibility advertising campaign, present a case study of a brand that successfully implemented a brand responsibility campaign, or conduct a comparative analysis of how different brands express the same responsible aspect, like diversity.
+There are many ways to approach this capstone project, and the Program Director will share past projects so you can get an idea of the expectations.

 Electives—Complete 12+ Credits